Anjani-k-16/CliniScan/README.md

 consolidations, fibrosis, and masses, and optionally classifying related pulmonary conditions like pneumonia or tuberculosis.
 The solution will be trained on the VinDr-CXR dataset and optimized for clinical relevance, interpretability, and deployment readiness in real-world diagnostic settings.
-Project Workflow: Lung-Abnormality Detection on Chest X-Rays
+Project Workflow: Lung-Abnormality Detection on Chest X-Rays.